huggingface/huggingface.js/packages/tasks/src/image-to-image/about.md

 ## ControlNet

 Controlling the outputs of diffusion models only with a text prompt is a challenging problem.
-ControlNet is a neural network type that provides an image-based control to diffusion models.
-These controls can be edges or landmarks in an image.
+ControlNet is a neural network model that provides image-based control to diffusion models.
+Control images can be edges or other landmarks extracted from a source image.

 Many ControlNet models were trained in our community event, JAX Diffusers sprint.
 You can see the full list of the ControlNet models available [here](https://huggingface.co/spaces/jax-diffusers-event/leaderboard).